Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

-A Tiyanak is a vampiric creature from Philippine mythology that typically takes the form of an infant or toddler that cries in the jungle to attract unwary travelers.
-The tiyanak is also depicted to take malevolent delight in leading people astray or in abducting children.
+A Tiyanak is a vampiric creature from Philippine mythology that typically takes the form of an infant or toddler.
+They are also depicted to take malevolent delight in leading people astray or in abducting children.

-It also is said that when the cry of a tiyanak sounds faint, one is actually nearby and conversely if the cry sounds loud, it is actually distant.
-This part is also attributed to other mythological monsters in the Philippines such as the famous Aswang.
+Like the famous Aswang, it is also said that when the cry of a tiyanak sounds faint, one is actually nearby; and conversely, if the cry sounds loud, it is actually distant.

 When a woman is about to give birth, some men undress until they are stark naked.
 Then taking shields and catans, one takes his stand in the silong(basement), and another on the ridge of the house, and they continually fence with the wind with their catans as long as the parturition lasts.
 They say that it is to keep the patiànac and the osuàng away from the woman.
 These are witches among them who come to obstruct the success of childbirth.